 <end>

 What is strange, given the widespread credibility that these estimates for tax lost are now given, is that they are disputed by HM Revenue & Customs.
 Its latest estimate of the tax gap suggests that in total UK tax avoidance costs the exchequer just £5 billion a year, with at most £1.4 billion of that due to tax avoidance by large companies of the sort noted above.
 As a result there are sharply conflicting opinions on this issue.
 The fact that the government, through HMRC, is on one side of the debate with almost all journalists and commentators aligned on the other just adds piquancy to the debate.
-How this came about, given the current importance of the topic is worth noting.
+How this situation came about, with HMRC paradoxically appearing to be one of the organisations most relaxed about tax avoidance and offering an extremely low estimate of it is worth noting given the current importance of the topic.

 Until 2009 HM Revenue & Customs did not publish estimates of any tax gap except that for VAT.
 It only started doing so then in direct response to a report I wrote for the UK’s Trade Union Congress called The Missing Billions.
 In this I suggested tax avoidance by large companies in the UK (maybe 700 of them, in all) could amount to some £12 billion a year.
 That figure is consistent with the losses now attributed to Google, Amazon, Starbucks and so on; the figures that HMRC has posited then and since clearly are not.